 New housing should be built so that residents can walk, cycle and use public transport to go about their daily lives.
 Transport for New Homes brings transport and planning together to make this vision a reality.

-Anyone with a professional, academic or personal interest in transport and planning is invited to become a supporter of the Transport for New Homes Association.
+Anyone with a professional, academic or personal interest in transport and planning is invited to become a supporter of Transport for New Homes.

 Central to our work is visiting large-scale new housing up and down the country.
 We not only look for modern, frequent public transport connections but also the extent to which places are car-dominated, whether they are walkable in terms of local provision of services, leisure and employment, and whether the public realm is attractive to pedestrians.

 Why the emphasis on transport to new homes?